isomerpages/moe-kentridgesec/_about-krss/Departments/Student Development Team.md

 **Social and Emotional Well-being** <br>Student support structures in this aspect include Counselling Support, Secondary 1 Transition &amp; Engagement Programme and Secondary 4 Stress Management Programme.

 **Physical Well-being** <br>The Student Health Advisor (SHA) Programme allows the SHA to play an active role in supporting our students’ health and nutritional needs.
-The SHA’s key roles include:
+The SHA’s key roles include:<br>

 *   Providing health advice for individuals or small groups of students who approach the SHA directly or are referred to by authorised school personnel.
 *   Advising/Counselling students with existing chronic medical conditions.